rhyswhitley/fire_limitation/README.md

 netCDF4 will also be required to run prepare_data, and matplotlib to perform plotting.

-## Reproducing "shifts in global fire regimes due to emerging trends in bioclimatic and human drive"
+## Reproducing "How contemporary bioclimatic and human controls change global fire regimes"

-This is run using the [paper1_bayes](https://github.com/rhyswhitley/fire_limitation/tree/paper1_bayes/notebooks) branch.
+To run inference used in [this paper](https://rdcu.be/bO6ey), use the [paper1_bayes](https://github.com/rhyswhitley/fire_limitation/tree/paper1_bayes/notebooks) branch.
 To run with the original data, please contact [douglas.i.kelley@gmail.com](mailto:douglas.i.kelley@gmail.com).